ronnievsmith/letters/README.md

 # [letters.js](https://rack.pub/letters)
 ## Synopsis

-A small JavaScript plug in to increment letters of the alphabet.
+JavaScript to increment letters of the alphabet.
 Basically it increments letters like the column ID's of an Excel spreadsheet, e.g., submitting `A` returns `B` and `Z` returns `AA`.

 ## Code Example